 Nerd alert: to be precise, fields are referred to as attributes by engineers.

 Relational databases allow you to create rules for what kind of data can be entered into each field of a record—you can’t, for instance, put words into a field designated for numbers, or put an invalid email address into a field designated for email addresses.
-Holding information in fields and records rather than static rows in a spreadsheet makes it much easier to work with and keeps the integrity of the data intact everywhere.
+Holding information in fields and records rather than static rows in a spreadsheet makes it much easier to work with and keeps data integrity intact everywhere.

 What are keys?